Abruzzo October 24/25-30, 2020

 The cost of the workshop is 1595 Euro which include hotel, meals and wine (breakfast, lunch time refreshments and evening dinner and drinks including wine).
 The hotel is a nice 3-star hotel La Compagnia del Viaggiatore which is located just outside of l'Aquila.
 A single room for each participant (couples will be in double rooms).

 The price does not include transport to and from the hotel (air fare, rental cars, etc.) and transport in the area.
 It is planned that the up to 10 participants and the instructor will drive in 3 cars for the shooting (the instructor in his car and 2 cars from the participants).
 To share a car e-mail addresses will be exchanged among the participants such that sharing of rental cars can be planned in advance.
 The distance from Fiumicino (airport of Rome) to the hotel is around 2 hours by car.
 A rental car no smaller than a Fiat Punto is assumed for 3-4 photographers per car including their equipment.
 Every day changing who is driving together.
 The reason for not including transportation is that it would add substantial extra cost to the workshop to include this and most participants would likely combine a workshop with a stay in the area.
 The hotel has conference facilities for class room sessions.
 Only registered participants are allowed to participate in any aspects of the workshop, no exceptions.
 If you would like to bring a spouse or friend to the workshop, then please indicate this in the registration e-mail and we will try to accommodate such requests on a space available basis.
-A spouse or friend cannot participate in any of the workshop activities, but is welcome to join the breakfasts and the dinners.
-The light lunch is a working lunch only for workshop participants.
-A GPS unit is highly recommended (if you have one please bring it) and mobile phones to get reconnected, if getting lost.
+A spouse or friend cannot participate in any of the workshop activities, but is welcome to join the breakfasts, lunch and the dinners.
+A GPS app on a smart phone is highly recommended and mobile phones to get reconnected, if getting lost.
 The instructor will have a mobile phone operational at all times and walkie talkies in the cars.